CandyVas/megr2157-portfolio/docs/assignments/A02/index.md

 Some things I noticed from the figure is that there is an upward force *P* at point C, and a downward force *P* at point D. There is also 4 joints to take into account, A, B, C, and D. Since A is a pin, that accounts for 2 support reactions.
 And B is a roller which is 1 support reaction, which totals to 3 support reactions.
 How I began to approach my design is by first, choosing the number for P. I decided on a applied force of **25 kN**, simply because it is exactly halfway between the lowest and highest permitted load.
 The next step in my process was to find external forces which is accomplished by looking at the entire truss as a single structure.
 This takes into consideration the loads and supporting forces

 ## a.
 Design the truss structure using the parameters in Figure #1.
 ### + i.
 Since we are meant to generate the lengths of each element based to support the loads at point C and D, here is the sketch a truss structure i have come up with to fit this criteria.
-We need to connect load points C & D to supports A & B
+We need to connect load points C & D to supports A & B. The constraints were to keep the design simple, therefore i didnt deicde to add any additional joints

 <img width="449" height="246" alt="image" src="https://github.com/user-attachments/assets/aa038163-6e95-4983-a886-66c31bacb273" />